abn-dev-01/abn-docker-ovpn/README.md

   2stacks/docker-ovpn
 ```

-## Run using Docker Compose (can be used to launch freeradius and mysql)
+## Run using Docker Compose (can be used to launch freeradius and MySQL)
+Before using docker-compose.yml :

+      mkdir -P ./config/radius
+      touch ./config/radius/users

 ```bash
 docker-compose -f docker-compose.yml up -d
 ```